Jingdezhen porcelain: Jingdezhen blue-and-white porcelain

 The restriction of painted subjects to the combination of abstract geometrical patterns, plant-forms, and animals had begun to end during the first half of the 15th century, as human figures, landscape scenes and other subjects began to appear.
 In the best wares, these designs were supplied by court artists and reflected contemporary painting and other media.
 This trend continued in Transitional porcelain, produced for a period up to 1683 at the end of the Ming dynasty, and the later blue and white wares of the Kangxi reign are the final phase in the artistic development of blue and white, with superb technical quality in the best objects, and larger images, flexibly treated, on a wide variety of subjects.

 Tianqi porcelain is a type of relatively informal ware, largely destined for the Japanese market, made at Jingdezhen in the 17th century.
 Kraak ware is a type of Jingdezhen export porcelain produced mainly during the Wanli reign (1573–1620), but also in the remaining two Ming reigns.
 It was among the first Chinese ware to arrive in Europe in mass quantities.
 Strictly defined, it "is distinguished by the arrangement of its ornament into panels; these usually radiate to a bracketed rim notorious for its liability to chip".
 It was mostly made as "deep bowls and wide dishes", decorated with motifs from nature, in a style not used on wares for the domestic Chinese market.

+Jingdezhen blue and white covered box, Ming dynasty, Jiajing period (mid-16th century).
+Metropolitan Museum of Art.

+Jingdezhen blue and white brush rest, Ming dynasty, Zhengde period (early 16th century).
+Metropolitan Museum of Art.

+Jingdezhen blue and white vase, late Ming–early Qing dynasty (late 16th–17th century).
+Metropolitan Museum of Art.

+Jingdezhen blue and white brush holder depicting Wang Qing crossing the river from "Water Margin", Ming–Qing dynasty (dated 1636 or 1696).
+Metropolitan Museum of Art.